Affiliate links on Android Authority may earn us a commission. Learn more.

 Automated systems can be even more annoying than waiting on hold.
 Google is trying to simplify things with Direct My Call on its Pixel devices.
 Direct My Call will visualize what the automated system is saying, as well as the menu options presented.
 You can then use touch options to navigate the automated system without listening to annoying recorded voices.
 People can also opt to share their call data with Google to help the system improve the experience for other users in the future.

 Direct My Call is available for Pixel 3a and newer Pixel phones.
 It requires the latest version of the Phone app.
-It’s also available only in the US, and in English.
+It’s also available only in the US and in the UK, in English.

 Wait Times